ORCHESTRA PROGRAM

 Concert Orchestra

 Under the direction of conductor Dr. Allan Dennis, Concert Orchestra is MYAC’s upper-level orchestra with approximately 100 members with a full string section (including harp), winds and brass, and percussion.
-Every year, Concerto Orchestra has the opportunity to accompany the Walgreens Concerto Competition Junior Division winner during their concert series.
-During the 2011-2012 Season, Concert Orchestra appeared side by side with the Ballet Chicago at the Chicago Cultural Center.
-Previous repertoire includes Prokofiev’s Peter and the Wolf, Schubert’s Symphony No. 9, and Mendelssohn’s Symphony No. 5.
+Every year, Concert Orchestra has the opportunity to accompany the O’Malley Foundation National Concerto Competition Junior Division winner during their concert series.

 Concert Orchestra rehearses on Saturdays from 9:30 to 11:30am.